PranathiB/IMDBSeleniumTest/README.md

 These tests are built using Page Object Pattern(POP) [https://martinfowler.com/bliki/PageObject.html]

-_resources/_  : Contains the chromedriver executable that is downloaded based on the operating system using RunTest.sh
+_src/resources/_  : Contains the chromedriver executable that is downloaded based on the operating system using RunTest.sh

-_test/_ : Contains the test classes
+_com.imdb.tests_ : Contains the test classes

-_pageObjects/_  : Contains the pageObject of IMDb results pages
+_test/java/pages/_  : Contains the pageObject of IMDb results pages

-_helpers/_  : Contains the helper classes like screenshot helper
+_test/helpers/_  : Contains the helper classes like screenshot helper

 _reports/_  : Screenshots and surefire reports are saved in this directory(gitignored)